Related Articles

 As the market price of Ethereum continues to rise, the stop price will follow at a 5% distance from the highest price achieved after your trailing stop order was placed.
 If the market price of Ethereum falls by 5% or more from its highest point, your trailing stop order will become a market order and the order will get triggered.

-Example: Suppose that you own Bitcoin at $40,000 and you want to realise your gains if BTC price increases to $44,000.
+Example: Suppose that you own Bitcoin at $40,000 and you want to realize your gains if BTC price increases to $44,000.
 You place a take-profit order to sell your BTC at $44,000.
 This means that if the market price of Bitcoin reaches or exceeds $44,000, your take-profit order will automatically become a market order to sell your BTC at the prevailing market price.

 Crypto conditional orders automate the execution of trading strategies based on predefined conditions, reducing the need for continuous monitoring and manual intervention in the markets.